Microbicides Against HIV

 It is possible that the male partner of a woman living with HIV might be protected from infection if she used a vaginal or rectal microbicide.
 However, this would need to be tested in clinical trials.
 The safety and effectiveness of vaginal microbicides must be tested separately from rectal microbicides.

-Microbicides could help protect HIV+ women from re-infection with other HIV strains and from other STDs.
+Microbicides could help protect women living with HIV from re-infection with other HIV strains, from other STIs, and from pregnancy.

 Research on developing a vaccine to prevent HIV infection has not been successful so far.
 Microbicides may be available sooner than a preventive HIV vaccine.
 Even if a safe and effective vaccine is discovered, vaccines and microbicides will both have roles to play in the prevention of HIV.